freedomofpress/securedrop-protocol/docs/protocol.md

 - Be maintainable: Use well-known encryption primitives and existing cryptography libraries
 - Be readily-deployable: Use a single-server design, consider realistic threat models with respect to cloud deployments.

-For further context, see [our Research page](https://securedrop.org/research/), particularly the blog post series.
+For further context, see Berra et al. (2026), ["The SecureDrop Protocol: End-to-End Encrypted Whistleblowing for All"][berra-2026] and our [research] page.

 ### Sequence Diagram